Whatsapp Icon

 Managing Physical Side Effects

 Side effects from treatment, such as pain, fatigue, and changes in sexual function, can be challenging.
 Work closely with your healthcare team to manage these effects.
-This might include medication for pain relief, strategies for coping with fatigue, or speaking with a sexual health professional to address changes in sexual function or self-image.
+This might include medication for pain relief, strategies for coping with fatigue or speaking with a sexual health professional to address changes in sexual function or self-image.

 Seeking Emotional Support

 Penile cancer treatment can be emotionally taxing.
 It's essential to seek support from friends, family, or support groups.
-Professional counseling might also be beneficial.
+Professional counselling might also be beneficial.
 Talking with others who understand what you're going through can provide comfort and insights into coping mechanisms.

 Staying Physically Active